© 2026 KWBU

 RECENT NEWS REPORTS FROM MOLLY-JO TILTON

-Monday is the deadline to register to vote in March's primaries.
-Here's what you need to know.
+Thursday is the deadline to register to vote in May's city and school races.
+Here's how to register and who's on the ballot.

-McLennan County voters will vote on the partisan candidates for local, state and national races.
+McLennan County voters will vote on city council seats, school board races and more.
 Here's how to register to vote in that election.

 Molly-Jo Tilton joined KWBU in 2024 as the station's Multimedia Reporter.
 She covers all things Waco for KWBU, from City Council to the local arts scene.
 Her work has appeared on The Texas Standard and NPR's All Things Considered.